 Image by Ann Wheatley.

-Onetahua Restoration is of local, national and international significance.
+Pest Free Onetahua is of local, national and international significance.
 Home to thousands of birds, Farewell Spit is a wetland of international significance.
 A critical stopover for migrating wader birds, it gained international status as a Ramsar site in 1976.
-You can read more here.
+Predators threaten many of these and other native species.